starlipernl/soyNet/README.md

 # soyNet
-Deep learning to categorize soybean plants into different level of water stress
+Deep learning to categorize soybean plants into different levels of water stress